artbrock/artbrock.com/_metacurrency-resources/2009-08-21-currency-quips-for-later-development.md

 - gifts
 - currency
 ---
-Discussing money and power pathologies, gift economies, and money and anti-inflation
+Discussing money and power pathologies, gift economies, and money and anti-inflation.